oldsterIL/600SeriesDriver/readme.md

 ## Current state

 At the moment, this is a beta version.
-Unstable work is observed when reading historical data.

-<span style="color:red"><b>Attention!</b></span> Stable reading of historical data works only when the "DEBUG" logging level is set.
-I assume this is due to the timeouts for reading data from CNL.

 ## Plans